Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Introduction

 \section{Introduction}

 Black-box optimization seeks to optimize a function based solely on input-output information.
-This problem is of particular interest in many scientific and engineering applications and is quite relevant to several machine learning tasks.
-In the former case, the optimized black box is often the result of a complex simulation code, software, or workflow where we can get only the output for a given input configuration.
+This problem is of particular interest in many scientific and engineering applications and is quite relevant to several machine-learning tasks.
+In the former case, the optimized black-box is often the result of a complex simulation code, software, or workflow where we can get only the output for a given input configuration.
 In the latter, many learning algorithms are sensitive to hyperparameters, which cannot be inferred during the training process and often need to be adapted by the user based on the training data~\cite{10.5555/3044805.3044891}.
 Existing methods for solving black-box optimization can be grouped into model-based and model-free methods.
-In the former, a surrogate model for the black-box function is learned in an online fashion and used to speed up the search.
-Examples include trust-region methods ~\cite{Wild_2015}, sequential model-based optimization~\cite{hutter2011sequential,bergstra_algorithms_nodate}, and estimation of distribution methods~\cite{hauschild2011introduction}.
-In the latter, the search navigates the search space directly without any explicit model.
-Examples include Nelder-Mead methods~\cite{olsson1975nelder}, particle swarm optimization~\cite{poli2007particle}, cross-entropy methods~\cite{de2005tutorial}, variants of evolutionary algorithms~\cite{back1993overview}, random search, and simulated annealing~\cite{rutenbar1989simulated}.
+In the former, a surrogate model for the black-box function is learned in an online fashion and used to speed up the search~\cite{Wild_2015,hutter2011sequential,bergstra_algorithms_2011,hauschild2011introduction}.
+In the latter, the search navigates the search space directly without any explicit model~\cite{olsson1975nelder,poli2007particle,de2005tutorial,back1993overview,rutenbar1989simulated}.
 These two groups of methods have their own strengths and weaknesses.
-A key advantage of model-based over model-free methods is the search efficiency.
-Given an explicit model, the search can quickly identify promising regions of the search space and find high quality solutions faster than model-free methods can~\cite{shahriari_taking_2016}.
-Bayesian optimization (BO) is a promising class of sequential-model-based optimization methods.
-It has been used in a wide range of black-box function optimization tasks~\cite{shahriari_taking_2016,bischl2017mlrmbo,bartz2016survey}.
-In BO, an incrementally updated surrogate model is used to learn the relationship between the inputs and outputs during the search.
-The surrogate model is then used to prune the search space and identify promising regions.
-BO navigates the search space by achieving a balance between exploration and exploitation to find high-performing configurations.
-While the exploration phase samples input configurations that can potentially improve the accuracy of the surrogate model, the exploitation phase samples input configurations that are predicted by the model to be high performing.
+A key advantage of model-based over model-free methods is the sample efficiency w.r.t. the number of black box evaluations required by the search.
+Given the surrogate model, the search can quickly identify promising regions of the search space and find high-quality solutions faster (w.r.t. search iterations) than model-free methods can~\cite{shahriari_taking_2016}.